 Besides all the fancy lights and quirky features, the Nothing Phone 1’s clean software is also one of its biggest selling points.
 The near-stock and bloatware-free Nothing OS has been a delight to use so far.
 I did come across a couple of non-recurring bugs here, but they’re nothing an update or two can’t fix.

-- Triple camera setup at the back
+- Dual camera setup at the back

 - (50MP main, 50MP ultrawide)